 EXPLORE acres of beautiful flower fields and typical Dutch delights!
 Our two-province adventure includes the amazing Keukenhof Gardens, a visit to a real working windmill and family-owned cheese farm.
 We also experience a historic cheese market and the famous Alsmeer Flower Auction.
 Always lots included in your trip!!

-Our trip starts early Saturday morning when Flora sets off sailing out of Amsterdam to the city of Alkmaar at the top of North Holland.
+Our trip starts Saturday afternoon when Flora sets off sailing out of Amsterdam to the city of Alkmaar at the top of North Holland.
 Cyclists will leave from Amsterdam and cycle through the beautiful nature area of Het Twiske to the 17th century village of Zaanse Schans.